SubhadityaMukherjee/AI-knowledge-base/docs/quotes.md

 - "Cultivation, it was to have a steady heart, and not waver!"

 - "In any case, the barefoot weren't afraid then those wearing shoes."

+- “Stop trying to convince everyone that you suck, focus on the positives“

+- "As you get better, the goalposts get further away"

+- "Your eye for mistakes grows as your skills do"

+- "Sticky notes are a great way of telling you what you failed to do"

+- "Relationships are about mutual giving -- not about just avoiding everything you don't both like equally."

+- “People, generally speaking, want outcomes.
+They don’t care how it’s done or what is used to get there.
+No one goes to the hardware store to buy a drill.
+They go there to buy holes."

+- "What's the point of living your life with your hands and feet tied?
+You should create a sky shaking, earth shattering way for yourself!"

+- "According to the history books, most of the falls of any ancient emperor were caused by their suspicions of their ministers; their suspicions made them ill and therefore led to their death"

+- "The waves in the back always push the ones in the front in the Yangtze river, so of course each generation has to be stronger than the next"

+- "The hardest part is not learning how to use the tools but know what to do with them"

+- "The universe will never give you peace in something you were not meant to settle in"

+- "When I was a teen, I'd self harm, but now I just occasionally inconvenience myself in different ways when I feel bad or guilty about something I've said or done."

+- "When we're in a dangerous situation as a child, we're not allowed to get angry because the abusers are dangerous.
+So we turn our anger back at ourselves.
+The abusers contribute to this on purpose, making us feel like we had some control over the situation when we did not.
+That's what abusers do."

+- "You're hurting yourself in an attempt to soothe yourself.
+And because you had abusive parents who were probably prone to punishment, you're doing that to yourself.
+You are imitating them, what they did to you."

+- "They see me ho'ing, they hatin"

+- "Thousands of miles fly by in a dream and thousands of years like a racing steed"

+- “Taking rejections personally is the biggest enemy of a creative professional.
+Don’t let your work become your whole identity.”

+- "This is your job, and as long as you’re being paid for it, just let it go."